jlavicka/ei_project/README.md

 The following indices are in reference to the imported data frame.
 They each are to be written as a vector of integers.

-  Object `alpha` contains the column indices for each political party.
+  Object `alpha` contains the column indices of each political party.

   Object `bravo` contains the column indices of each main ethnic group.